Children’s Program

 Rogue Valley Unitarian Universalist Fellowship offers a year-round liberal religious experience drawn from our Unitarian Universalist traditions, which affirm the great spiritual truths of all religions.
 RVUUF’s Religious Explorations (RE) program seeks to assist each child and youth in nurturing a spiritual life, ethical awareness, a UU identity and faith development.
 Children begin Sunday morning in our Great Hall with their parents where they experience the rituals of RVUUF worship: Chalice Lighting, Peace Candle, songs and storytelling.
 Following story time, we sing a special song for our children as they leave for their religious explorations classrooms: “May your minds be open to new learning, may your lips bring truth into the world, may your hearts know love and your hands do the work of justice as you go your way in peace.”
-In their classrooms, children and youth with engage with teachers and community volunteers to light their own chalice, share their “Roses and Thorns” (Joys & Sorrows), sing, play, and engage with each other around seasonal themes.
+In their classrooms, children and youth engage with teachers and community volunteers to light their own chalice, share their “Roses and Thorns” (Joys & Sorrows), sing, play, and engage with each other around seasonal themes.

 R.E.
 ‘Quick Links’